 8. Experience some of the best fishing in Canada

-If you’re looking for something a little more relaxing, Port Alberni is home to some of the best fishing in Canada for salmon and trout.
+If you’re looking for something more relaxing, This town boasts some of the best salmon and trout fishing in Canada.
 The Alberni Inlet is renowned for its salmon fishing and attracts fishers from around the world.
-There are plenty of charter boats and guides available to take you out on the water.
-Some will take you into the Barkley Sound on the west coast.
+Plenty of charter boats and guides are available to take you out on the water.
+Some will take you into the Barkley Sound on the West Coast.
 The best time to fish is from June through September.

 The Alberni Valley provides great fishing all year.
-Fish for a rainbow trout in Sproat, Cameron or Great Central Lake.
-Anglers like the Stamp and Somass rivers for catching salmon and trout.
+Fish for rainbow trout in Sproat, Cameron, or Great Central Lake.
+Anglers also like the Stamp and Somass rivers for catching salmon and trout.
 Check the Anglers Atlas for more details.

-There are two waterfont areas to visit.
-The city of Port Alberni is in the process of connecting these two neighbourhoods, Alberni Harbour Quay and Victoria Quay with a 4 km multi-use pathway.
+There are two waterfront areas to visit.
+The city of Port Alberni is connecting these two neighbourhoods, Alberni Harbour Quay and Victoria Quay, with a 4 km multi-use pathway.

 Alberni Harbour Quay